Writing Centre for English and French Literacy

 Individual weekly sessions with the Writing Professional or an English monitor

-Students who could benefit from guidance in English may request a series of one hour appointments to reinforce their English language skills so that they can be more successful in their courses and the English Exit Exam.
+Students who could benefit from guidance in English may request a series of appointments to reinforce their English language skills so that they can be more successful in their courses and the English Exit Exam.
 These sessions may include reading comprehension, grammar exercises, editing practices and error analysis.

 Office hours for occasional help in English or French